 Bargain prices, come on ladies, you won’t want to miss this!
 70-dinar chocolate here, three for only a 100!

 To get across the bridge to the bus stop you have to push past the hagglers and the line of peddlers who sell sunglasses, scarves, sickly sweet perfumes and undershirts.
 Sometimes, a lean, hungry-looking young man will accost you, holding a single silver necklace, a pair of earrings for you to try, and then you might be tempted but he won’t let you take it off and insist you pay for it, however much you want.
 You have to give him a wide berth.
-You have to keep the same distance from the good-humoured, obese homeless man who spends his day bantering away with the peddlers, occasionally taking the time to peel the bandages off his ankles to air out the raw, oozing sores beneath.
+You have to keep the same distance from the good-humoured, obese beggar who spends his day bantering away with the peddlers, occasionally taking the time to peel the bandages off his ankles to air out the raw, oozing sores beneath.

 At the bottom of the footbridge by the public toilets stands a stern policeman on permanent duty, making sure that everyone washes their hands.
-He is good friends with the peddlers and but doesn’t like thieves because he has to chase them or he won’t look professional.
+He is good friends with the peddlers but doesn’t like thieves because he has to chase them or he won’t look professional.
 You have to walk cautiously through the station because the buses come riding into it with triumphant speed at the end of their journey and will gladly mow down any stragglers.
 You have to hold your breath against the exhaust fumes rising from fifty shuddering, mistreated vehicles and keep out of the sun.
 You have to pick a seat on the shady side of the bus and sometimes this means sitting on the sunny side while the bus is at the station because when it pulls out onto the motorway the sun will end up on the other side.
 Then you can enjoy a moment of quiet smugness as all the people who thought they got the shady seats are forced to draw their curtains while you enjoy the breeze from your open window.

 Then you can go home, weary but used to the heat, the smells, the jostling and ducking and darting.
 You can put it into perspective by embellishing it with colourful exaggerations, adorning it with far-fetched significance and pretend you are a lofty and detached observer, not just someone who can’t afford a car.